dhr. dr. F. (Fred) Spier

 Dr. Fred Spier

-His book Big History and the Future of Humanity, Wiley-Blackwell (2010) --which has received worldwide acclaim-- offers an improved and more detailed version of this argument.
+Spier's book Big History and the Future of Humanity, Wiley-Blackwell (2010) offers an improved and more detailed version of this argument.
+This book has received worldwide acclaim.
 The paperback version was released in January 2011.
+It is now in use as a textbook for university big history courses around the world.
 A translation in Spanish was published in 2011, while translations into Chinese and Arabic are currently in production.
-Spier is now finalizing the second edition, planned to be published in 2015, incorporating new exciting academic views while adding short explanations of important themes.
+Spier is now finalizing the second edition, planned to be published in 2015, which will incorporate new exciting academic views while adding a great many short explanations of important themes in text boxes.

 To improve big history teaching while adapting it to the rapidly changing social circumstances, Spier is developing fresh big history course models and teaching tools.
-He is also researching several big history themes, most notably the history of big history and the emergence of morality in big history.
+He is also working on big history approaches that may be suitable for businesses and other organizations.

-In addition to promoting big history in many different arenas, Spier currently serves as the founding Vice President of the International Big History Association (IBHA).
-He was Program Chair of the IBHA inaugural conference held in August 2012 at Grand Valley State University, Grand Rapids / Allendale, and is now serving as member of the Program Committee for the August 2014 IBHA conference at Dominican University of California at San Rafael, where he is scheduled to deliver the final keynote speech titled "The Future of Big History."
+In addition to promoting big history in many different arenas over the past 20 years, Spier currently serves as President of the International Big History Association (IBHA).
+He was Program Chair of the IBHA inaugural conference held in August 2012 at Grand Valley State University, Grand Rapids / Allendale, and a member of the Program Committee for the August 2014 IBHA conference at Dominican University of California at San Rafael, where he delivered the final keynote speech "The Future of Big History."

 In 1978 Spier received a M.Sc. in biochemistry with distinction at the University of Leiden, NL, with research experience in plant genetic engineering and the synthesis of oligonucleotides.
 In 1987 Spier obtained an M.A. in cultural anthropology at the Free University Amsterdam (cum laude -- the highest distinction in the Netherlands) and in 1992 a Ph.D. in cultural anthropology and social history (cum laude) at the University of Amsterdam.